PhilipYip1988/vmware-workstation-installation-guide/windows-81-guest/readme.md

 ## Notes

+Step-by-step guides for VMware Workstation 17.6.4, focused on running Windows 8.1 in a virtual environments.
+Learn to enable shared folders, USB passthrough and serial port passthrough to control legacy scientific instruments and laboratory hardware, making older software and devices compatible with modern systems.
+Ideal for university researchers, lab technicians, and IT staff supporting legacy lab equipment.
+Windows 8.1 reached its official end of life in January 2023, meaning Microsoft no longer provides security updates, bug fixes, or technical support for this operating system.
+Activation servers have also been retired, so installations can only proceed with generic keys in an unactivated state, leaving a permanent watermark and limited customization options.

 On modern hardware, with a 12th-14th Generation Processor, the following entries should be added to the VMX file:

 ```